SamiMohammad7/Churn-Prediction/README.md

 ## 2) Key Findings from EDA

-> These are the common churn signals observed in telecom datasets; exact values will vary by data snapshot.
-Re‑run the EDA notebook/script to regenerate plots and numbers.

 - **Churn rate** typically around **25–30%**.
 - **Contract type** is highly predictive: **month‑to‑month** customers churn far more than 1‑ or 2‑year contracts.